 Picture Book: Painting Process & Technique

-This is my favorite part!
 In this post, I’ll walk you through my process from concept to final for one illustration.
-The finals are all handpainted.
-I’m a Fine Artist at heart, so having a finished handpainted piece to hang on the wall has meaning to me (A post for another day).
+The finals are all hand-painted.
+I’m a Fine Artist at heart, so having a finished piece to hang on the wall warms my heart!

 POINT 01: Sketch like no one is watching